 As a society, we need these common canonic beliefs because we simply don’t have the capacity to distrust, and consequently check them all.

 In this established world with its shared canonic beliefs, you can end a debate with an apt reference to the canon.
-“Here are the studies that show that…” does not provoke an answer like “Yeah, but they are just studies, what do you expect?”
-“Several newspapers report that…” does nto provoke a reply like “Yeah, but they are journalists, what do you expect?”
-“A police spokesperson has confirmed that…” does not get a retort like “Yeah, but they are the police, what do you expect?”
+“Here are the studies that show that…” does not provoke an answer like “Yeah, but they are just studies, they’d publish anything just to help their career, what do you expect?”
+“Several newspapers report that…” does nto provoke a reply like “Yeah, but they are journalists, they’d write anything as long as it sells more newspapers, what do you expect?”
+“A police spokesperson has confirmed that…” does not get a retort like “Yeah, but they are the police, they get paid to cover up anything, what do you expect?”

 But in the new emerging world, the acceptance of such statements diminishes continuously, especially if they come from outside our own filter bubble.
 According to a YouGov study quoted by Rob Picheta for CNN, one of 6 Americans is not entirely sure the Earth is round.
 In 2000, a poll commissioned by People for the American Way found that 16% of Americans believed that schools should not teach evolution according to Darwin, but creation only.
 Vaccine hesitancy, or anti-vax, is listed by the WHO as one of the top ten global health threats in 2019.